 Chances are you’ve heard of Mailchimp before, but ActiveCampaign is also a powerful tool that many people fail to consider.
 To help you make the most informed decision, we took a look at how ActiveCampaign and Mailchimp stack up on features, pricing, and integrations.

 If you’re short on time and want to speed up your software research, we can help.
 Use our Product Selection Tool to get a free short list of marketing automation software recommendations based on your specific needs.
-Click the banner below to get started.

 Table of contents